 These darling crochet fox slippers are simple crochet pattern and so fun to make!
 The pattern includes sizing for the whole family, everyone will want a part!
 This is a review of a pattern by Mamachee.
 This post contains affiliate links which means I get a small commission at no extra cost to you.
 Thanks for your support!

 Last week, I released an article about some tried and tested methods for making slippers non-slip.

 I absolutely love them.
 In fact, The Boy has asked for his own pair.
-I think I will make his in gray.
+I think I will make his in gray (gray fox or wolf!)

 On my blog, I really don’t do a lot of color work.
 I wondered how easy the pattern would be, but as usual, the pattern was extremely well written and easy to work up.
 She explained a neater way to change colors and I wish I would have listened and followed.
 I use the traditional method of changing by pulling a loop through, but you can see it left a bit of color poking through.
 Be sure to follow her explanation.

 I love that these slippers work up pretty quickly.
 They are made with two strands of worsted weight yarn, so it’s less rounds than you think, and it makes them double thick and comfortable to walk in.